Skip to Content

 • Use mild insecticides.

-• Keep pet food dishes in the house after feeding your pets.
+• Keep leftover pet food inside after feeding your pets.

 • Turn off the garden lighting at night.

-How high is your garden barrier or fence because frogs can also hop?
+How high is your garden barrier or fence because frogs can hop?

 Species like the American Bullfrogs can hope two feet high.
-Your best shot here will be to erect a barrier higher than two feet if you want to keep the frogs out of your yard.
+Your best shot here will be to erect a barrier higher than two feet.

 When setting up a barrier, consider using a mesh around our garden with holes smaller than a chicken wire, as frogs can also squeeze through.